Marine Conservation Volunteering Abroad

 Marine life around the world is really struggling to survive in the current climate and you might be able to work on ways to improve this.
 A lot of marine wildlife are threatened with extinction including sharks which in recent decades have seen their numbers decline dramatically.

-You could sign up to volunteer with wildlife on marine conservation projects around the world, in destinations like South Africa people are needed in the Plettenberg Bay on the Southern coast to help.
+If you sign up to you might also get to directly volunteer with wildlife.
 Tasks might include helping research efforts, collecting data, educating the local population and going out on boats to tag fish, count marine wildlife on reefs and try to locate whale, shark and dolphin groups.
 You might also be able to go scuba diving and get close to some of the amazing species too including sharks!

 A lot of scuba diving centers around the world offer coral reef and marine volunteer projects, some offer packages to learn to dive and then learn about the ocean and join research teams helping to protect marine wildlife and the ocean.
 You could also join marine conservation courses which are designed to educate you about the ocean and coral reefs and fish species, you will be able to identify fish species, monitor numbers and carry out key research to help protect the ocean in the future.